joonho3020/joonho3020.github.io/content/articles/xls-article.md

 ## Fun facts

 One interesting aspect of this project is that there was a [Hacker News article](https://news.ycombinator.com/item?id=24354083) about this four years ago.
-Many comments on that article mention the same problems I’ve highlighted, such as the lack of control flow synthesis and poor abstraction boundaries.
+Many comments on that article mention the same problems I've highlighted, such as the lack of control flow synthesis and poor abstraction boundaries.

-- "For those that aren't familiar, control flow - or non "Directed Acyclical graphs" are the hard part of HLS.
+> "For those that aren't familiar, control flow - or non "Directed Acyclical graphs" are the hard part of HLS.
 This looks like a fairly nice syntax compared to the bastardisations of C that Intel and Xilinx pursue for HLS but I'm not sure this is bringing anything new to the table."

-- "They describe it as HLS, and it definitely looks like HLS to me.
+> "They describe it as HLS, and it definitely looks like HLS to me.
 But maybe we have different definitions.
 Either way, it seems to be targeting a strange subset of problems: it doesn't look high level enough to be easy to use for non-hardware designers (I don't think this goal is achievable, but it is at least a worthy goal), and it doesn't seem low-level enough to allow predictable performance."

-- "Take this language for example - it cannot express any control flow.
+> "Take this language for example - it cannot express any control flow.
 It's feed forward only.
 Which essentially means, it is impossible to express most of the difficult parts of the problems people solve in hardware.
 I hate Verilog, I would love a better solution, but this language is like designing a software programming language that has no concept of run-time conditionals."

-My guess is that there wasn't a hardware engineer on the XLS team to guide them in the right direction.
-It's unfortunate that the XLS team chose to disregard feedback when they had the opportunity to rethink the project from the ground up.

 ## Conclusion

 Overall, XLS is unsuitable for initial prototyping of designs, let alone for tapeouts.
 The abstraction level isn't high enough to provide a productivity advantage over RTL, and the generated RTL will have lower QoR compared to hand-written RTL implementations.
-The automatic pipelining feature is not useful, especially synthesis performs retiming, and when the accuracy of their delay model is questionable.
+The automatic pipelining feature is not especially compelling if your downstream synthesis flow already performs retiming, and when the accuracy of their delay model is questionable.
 The ergonomics of the frontend language do not enhance productivity.
 Integration testing in a full SoC context is also challenging because you need to write glue code to integrate the generated Verilog into the SoC, although this issue is common among many HLS tools.

-It's unclear why Google continues to fund a project with no apparent technical merit.

 ## Addendum

 ### 2025/11/13

-Chris Leary, the lead developer of XLS, jumped to OpenAI.
-Naturally, he brought his fellow Googlers with him and is continuing his quest to evangelize XLS.
-[xlsynth](https://github.com/xlsynth) seems to be repo for the OpenAI hardware team[^5].
+A developer closely associated with XLS started writing publicly about applying XLS-like tooling outside Google.
+One example is the [xlsynth](https://github.com/xlsynth) organization.

-Mr. Leary wrote a [blog post](https://blog.cdleary.com/posts/2025/07/20/xlsynth-codegen-option-tour/) about XLS.
+There is also a [blog post](https://blog.cdleary.com/posts/2025/07/20/xlsynth-codegen-option-tour/) describing code-generation options and pipelining/retiming examples:
-The post is about retiming arithmetic circuits using XLS[^6].

 ><div style="text-align:center; margin: 1em 0;">
 >  <img src="/articles/assets/xls/pipeline-2.png" width="300">
 ></div>

-For `x * y + z`, Mr. Leary generates a circuit with two pipeline stages using XLS.
+The post uses XLS to insert two pipeline stages to `x * y + z`.

 >It is notable, however, that the multiply operation (blue circle) is creating a “combinational overhang” on input, i.e. there is a combinational logic cloud (via the multiply operation) that the inputs x and y pass through immediately after entering this module.
 >These are also typically seen as “input to register” (or “register to output”, for the green circle) delays in a timing report.
 >
 >The implication of this is that the instantiating module has to be aware of how much of a clock cycle that “combinational overhang” is going to require, because the instantiator needs to make sure there is that much slack available in the clock cycle for the inputs it feeds as x and y , in order to close timing.

-"Combinational overhang"[^7], which means pin-delay, is a foreign concept to Mr. Leary.
+One point that comes up in these discussions is "combinational overhang", which simply means input-to-register (or register-to-output) delay as seen from a module boundary.

 >Using I/O flops to increase abstraction
 ><div style="text-align:center; margin: 1em 0;">
 >  <img src="/articles/assets/xls/pipeline-flop-sandwich.png" width="300">
 ></div>

-Of course, to prevent abstractions from leaking, they use a "flop sandwich" to flop the input and outputs.

-After five years of working on XLS, Mr. Leary seem unaware of cross-module optimizations and retiming.
+One common way to prevent timing abstraction leakage across boundaries is to use I/O flops ("flop sandwich"), which can make the block's timing contract cleaner.

-To pipeline a multiplication circuit, one can simply add registers in the end of the combinational cloud, and synthesis will take care of the rest.
+In many flows, a common convention is to add registers at the end of the combinational logic and rely on downstream synthesis/retiming to handle the remaining timing details.
 Fancy circuit delay modeling or automatic pipelining is not required.

->Why are we still thinking about people writing Verilog, why doesn’t XLS methodology “take over” everything?

-After reading this article, it should be pretty clear on why XLS is not taking over, and will never take over for that matter.

 ## Citations